JulioJu/AndroidTaquinGame/README.md

     2. « Custom Phone - 8.0 - API 26 - 768x1280 »
 * Landscape mode is actually not optimised.
 * It's sure, could not work with `API < 21` (Android 5.0)
-* `storageDir.mkdir` in
-    ./app/src/main/java/fr/uga/julioju/taquingame/picture/PictureActivityException.java
-    sometime doesn't work even if there is permissions in Android VM settings.
-    Simply reinstall the app or create manually the folder fix the problem.
-    * Note: Android Studio doesn't uninstall and install a completely fresh app at each build.
-Android Studio never uninstall the app ( private folder app is keep, permissions are keep).
-I suppose that maybe this behaviour could cause problems?